compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 However, observe that the `IRCode` has not changed the name associated to the subsequent `add_int` instruction -- it still assigns to `%6`, despite not being the 6th statement in the IR anymore.
 This is achieved via `IRCode`'s `new_nodes` field -- upon calling `CC.insert_node!`, rather than inserting the instruction directly into the `InstructionStream`, this list is appended to.
 We can do this as many times as we like, and then call `CC.compact!` at the end to handle all of the book-keeping involved in inserting all of the statements, updating all ssa uses where required, and updating the `cfg` field of the IR.

+Also observe that the inserted statement is printed without a `%10 =` at the start of it -- this is because there are not (yet) any uses of `%10`, so `IRCode` does not print it out (presumably in order to reduce visual noise).

 To conclude this transformation, we replace the first argument of the `add_int` instruction with the new ssa returned by `insert_node!`, and then call `CC.compact!` to process all of the nodes currently in the `new_nodes` list, and produce a valid `IRCode`:
 ```jldoctest my_factorial